aliyilmaz/aliSQL/docs/EN-README.md

 ## get()

-Used to obtain records in a database table as they are or by filtering. `my_table0` shows the table name, `$ arr` parameters and usage examples are given below.
+Used to obtain records in a database table as they are or by filtering. `my_table0` shows the table name, `$arr` parameters and usage examples are given below.

 #### Access all records